mondweep/Cursor-Demo/project-readme.md

 - Age-appropriate content filtering
 - State updates and manipulations
 - UI rendering and interaction behavior
+- Game mechanics and progress tracking

 ## Next Steps
-- Create individual animal detail pages
-- Develop the interactive rescue game component
+- Enhance the rescue game with additional challenges and educational elements
-- Create the Learn page with educational content
+- Add more educational content and action suggestions
-- Implement the Actions page with suggestions
+- Implement user accounts and persistence
-- Add impact visualization for completed actions
+- Add social sharing features
+- Expand to include more marine animals and ecosystems